Advertiser Disclosure

 Image Credit: U.S. Customs and Border Protection

-After clicking the Renew Membership button, you will be asked a series of questions, such as whether you’re a U.S. citizen (if you have dual citizenship, you must check the U.S. citizen box), then select the program you wish to renew.
+After clicking the Renew Membership button, you will be asked a series of questions, such as whether you’re a U.S. citizen (if you have dual citizenship, check the U.S. citizen box), and then select the program you wish to renew.
 You’ll then be asked whether you plan to fly internationally within the next 6 months.

 Global Entry Renewal Application steps